intro-to-text-analysis-F23/syllabus/README.md

         - Zeng, Jing, and Crystal Abidin. "'#OkBoomer, Time to Meet the Zoomers': Studying the Memefication of Intergenerational Politics on TikTok." _Information, Communication & Society_ 24, no. 16 (December 10, 2021): 2459–81.[ https://doi.org/10.1080/1369118X.2021.1961007](https://doi.org/10.1080/1369118X.2021.1961007).
             - This paper uses #OkBoomer memes on TikTok as a case study to examine the political culture of young people and Gen Z in particular.

-**Week 9 (11/1): Text analysis: Sentiment analysis with YouTube Comment Data**
+**Week 9 (11/1): Text analysis: Sentiment analysis with Social Media Data**

-This week, we will learn how to perform a sentiment analysis using YouTube comment data.
+This week, we will learn how to perform a sentiment analysis using social media data, including Twitter and Youtube comments.
 Sentiment analysis, also referred to as opinion mining, is a method for identifying the emotional tone behind a body of text.

 - Topics covered:
     - What is sentiment analysis?